z0mbiesrock/Diamond-Ore/README.md

 Cryogem Dissipator - uses power to turn cryogems back into cryofluid for use in cooling turrets or thorium reactors.

+Phase String Maker - Creates phase string which can be solidified into phase fabric or used with wave turrets to snare enemy units.

+Phase String Solidifier - Solidifies Phase string into phase fabric.

 Diamond Wall - Comes in four sizes; can take seriously large amounts of punishment, especially the Huge and Gigantic sizes.

 Diamond Solar Panel - A much stronger solar panel.